tinahmgao/tinahmgao/README.md

 -->

 # 💫 About Me:
-- 🔥 I’m currently working at Doorknock
+- 🔥 I’m currently working on Doorknock project
 - 🤓 I’m currently learning google map api
 - 📫 How to reach me:
   - GitHub as @tinahmgao (you are here)